 As mentioned earlier, if you want to impress, you must know your audience.
 It might take a little extra time and effort, but you must tailor your CV to the post you are applying for.
 This will show that you have added that extra effort and extra effort will get you an extra point, when you are trying to snag that job offer.

 One of the most common rookie mistakes that many first time candidates do is that, they send the same resume and CV to variety of job positions and openings without updating them according to the position.
-This is a big mistake that can even make your résumé eliminated during the selection process.
-Try to edit your resumes according to the job positions and make your skills and abilities relevant to the job description.
+This is a big mistake that can even make your resume eliminated during the selection process.
+Try to edit your resume and prepare a tailored resume according to the job positions and make your skills and abilities relevant to the job description.
 This increases your chances of being selected for the job.

 6. Irrelevant Information: